Halleywood/PourDecisionsBackEnd/README.md

   * H2 database
   * Postman
   * Spring Security
-## Hurdles & Wins
-#### Hurdles:
-* Time Constraints:
-  * When is this never a hurdle??
-My goal for this project was to really think through my planning, setting equally ambitious and attainable goals, and following that plan.
-  * The first two days required quite a bit of setup, and in the nature of agile development, not having quick iterations and feedback made me very nervous.
-However, I was able to stick to my time constraints even if it did mean leaving features on my wishlist.
-* Implementation
-  * This was our first time connecting our backend application to a frontend and I was trying to avoid decision paralysis trying to decide the best approach to developing this project.
-Driven by user stories and testing, I started on the backend and worked forward.
-However, by the time I got to the frontend and was handling to data there were quite a few features I wish I had modeled and queried differently.
-* Data Transfer Objects and ModelMapper
-  * I had originally designed this API with the intention of keeping the User's more private information like the email and password seperate from the User's profile data.
-  * I thought I would grab all of this information at once on the frontend registration form and store in a single Data Transfer Object, and then on the backend I would parse the information into their respective entities.
-  * However, I continued to run into errors trying to set the attributes and the relationships in the correct order.
-#### Wins:
-* Debugging
-  * I encountered quite a few issues with my setting my data, and I feel like this project really helped solidify model relationships and how that data is set.
-* Understanding the testing process
-  * At first I was very resistant to the process of writing tests first, but I have seen first hand how anticipating errors and possible edge cases can help write better code and I ran into far fewer issues because I was coding such small increments.
-  * I also appreciate how the user stories model the tests and really ensure that the end-user's goals are maintained.

 ## Project Management
 * Timeline: I prefer to use a Gantt chart because it has a visual time aspect that I have found helpful to respect and follow my own timeboxing.
   ![TIMELINEpourdecisions2](https://github.com/Halleywood/PourDecisionsBackEnd/assets/87944545/f2bf786c-7196-4f7b-b606-4519675b18d6)